 Stepney demanded a jury trial and Shrimpton posted his bond.
 Not surprisingly, the trial did not go well.
 Stepney was convicted and fined 100 £ in February of 1686.

 Diarist Samuel Sewall noted the decision: “Francis Stepney fined 100£.
 10£ down, the rest respited till the last of March, that so he might go away if he would.”
 Stepney appealed.

-As this minor drama was playing out, the larger drama was building to a head as King James II prepared to send the more liberal and flamboyant Edmund Andros to be the new governor of Massachusetts.
+As this minor drama played out, the larger drama built to a head as King James II prepared to send the more liberal and flamboyant Edmund Andros to take over as the new governor of Massachusetts.
 The Puritan ways and the old order would soon be under attack, Sewall correctly predicted.
 Stepney would not be part of it, however.

 The dance master gave up his fight and fled the colony, apparently to avoid paying his bills.

 On July 28, Sewall succinctly notes in his diary: “Francis Stepney the Dancing Master runs away for Debt.
 Several Attachments out after him.”

 Stepney’s name next popped up in New York later in 1686 where he fared no better.
 He was arrested as a disorderly person.
 The minutes of the New York province’s governing council record his fate there: “It being informed to this board that Francis Stepney dancing master hath for his ill behavior been forced to leave the neighboring government of Boston, and likewise it appearing that he has been of loose carriage here and that he has neither a visible estate nor any manual occupation whereby to gain an honest livelihood nor yet has given in the security required by an act of assembly of this province, it’s therefore ordered that the said Francis Stepney never hereafter teach dancing within this province…”

 The council then ordered him to leave within six days.